uwcirg/fhir-eval-environments/dev/firely/README.md

 with a valid `.json` license.

 ### Trial License
-To get a trial server license, complete the following steps:
+To get a firely server trial license, complete the following steps:

 1. Visit the [Firely Server license page](https://fire.ly/firely-server-trial/) and enter the required information
 2. Open the email from Firely and download the license file